Esperion Therapeutics Inc. (ESPR) Shares Down Despite Recent Market Volatility

-Esperion Therapeutics Inc. (NASDAQ: ESPR)’s stock price has decreased by -2.38 compared to its previous closing price of 4.26.
-Nevertheless, the company has seen a -15.22% plunge in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 03/06/23 that Alternatives to Popular Cholesterol Drug Cut Heart-Attack Risk
+Esperion Therapeutics Inc. (NASDAQ: ESPR)’s stock price has decreased by -54.27 compared to its previous closing price of 3.98.
+However, the company has experienced a -62.24% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Esperion Therapeutics Inc. (NASDAQ: ESPR) Right Now?